Plant

 Does Cauliflower Regrow

 Cauliflower can be one of the more challenging brassicas to grow, which makes harvesting it all the more satisfying when finally ready for picking.
-But are multiple harvests possible?
+But are multiple harvests possible, or do cauliflowers grow back?

 Cauliflower, however, is an annual plant.
-After being harvested, it won’t form another head and won’t produce as many side shoots during its growth season as broccoli would.
+After harvesting cauliflower, it won’t form another head and won’t produce as many side shoots during its growth season as broccoli would.

 Growing cauliflower should not become any less appealing to you; other crops in your garden offer similar opportunities.
 Plus, not just its main head can be eaten – we’ll discuss that later!